 The dividing line or time of transition between phases is not precise.
 While based largely on a quantitative set of criteria, the actual decision to transition between phases is generally qualitative.
-Based on current circumstances, with input from KYEM and supporting agencies, the Energy Security Coordinator will make the determination on when to move to the next phase.
-Additionally, while not the typical case, the transition between phases does not necessarily have to follow in numerical order.
+With input from KYEM and supporting agencies, the Energy Security Coordinator will make the determination on when to move to the next phase based on the current conditions.

+While not typically the case, transitioning between phases does not necessarily have to follow in numerical order.
 A severe disaster or terrorist event could easily precipitate an immediate emergency response.
 It is also possible that the need arises to manage multiple but varied events that warrant designation as separate phases.